오키나와 트로피컬 비치의 전망

 🏖️ Facilities at Tropical Beach

-The view of the parking lot at Okinawa Tropical Beach
+The view of the Okinawa Tropical Beach parking lot

 There is a free car park at Tropical Beach, but if you visit on a weekend afternoon, it might already be full, and you may need to park in a nearby paid car park.
-If you go at a slightly off-peak or early time, you can find a convenient spot to park.
+If you go at a slightly off-peak time or early, you can find a convenient spot to park.

 Vending machine at the entrance of Okinawa Tropical Beach

-Vending machines are basically everywhere.
-You can also spot Westerners around, as there is a US Marine Corps camp nearby, so you often see military personnel, and there are quite a few Westerners on the beach itself.
+Vending machines can be found almost everywhere.
+You might also notice Westerners around, as there is a US Marine Corps camp nearby, so you often see military personnel, and there are many Westerners on the beach itself.

 The appearance of paid tents at Okinawa Tropical Beach